From the mouth of babes

 I drove the 2019 Jetta R-Line with the 1.4-liter 8-speed automatic for $22,995 for a couple of hours around Raleigh Durham and Chapel Hill.
 This year is the first time the Jetta has had the R-line trim level.
 The R-line has the cool cosmetic updates that millennials love, 17-inch dark gray “Trenton” aluminum-alloy wheels; a gloss-black front grille; R-Line rear bumper with dual exhaust; foglights; black mirror caps; R-Line badging inside and out, and more.
 The Cold Weather Package will be available mid-model year for $495.

-The SEL premium model I drove has the Beats audio, the full suite of safety technology including forward collision braking and warning, adaptive cruise control, blind spot monitoring, lane keeping assist, Digital Cockpit instruments, and a panoramic sunroof for UNDER $25,000!
+The SEL Premium model I drove has the Beats audio, the full suite of safety technology including forward collision braking and warning, adaptive cruise control, blind-spot monitoring, lane-keeping assist, Digital Cockpit instruments, and a panoramic sunroof for UNDER $25,000!
 If I were Tim’s Mom and Dad I would spring for the extra couple thousand dollars for the safety suite offered.

 The one technology I expect Volkswagen to enhance is the adaptive cruise control with lane departure.
 I was allowed about fifteen seconds with my hands off the wheel, all the time under adaptive cruise control, so I didn’t have to worry about running into a car in front of me.
 The lane departure was on as well, so I didn’t worry about going out of my lane.
 After fifteen seconds, however, the cruise control went off, and the car started slowing down.
 If I had fallen asleep, that would not wake me up.
 Compare that to Nissan’s version of the same technology which allows six seconds and starts braking roughly if you don’t put your hands on the wheel.
-To have this technology on a car at this price says alot.
+To have this technology in a car at this price says a lot.